AnirudhaBidave/Linux_assignemt/README.md

 ## Que 2: Create a user in your localhost, which should not be able to execute the sudo command.
 Ans: <br>
 As we created a new user it dous not have sudo access by defult<br>
-or to ensure it we can add that user to nosudo group and than that user not able to execute sudo command we can add that user to nosudo group by using following command<br>
+and to ensure it we can add that user to nosudo group and than that user not able to execute sudo command<br>
+we can add that user to nosudo group by using following command<br>
 ```sudo usermod -aG nosudo <username>```<br>